PombertLab/3DFI/README.md

 <img src="https://github.com/PombertLab/3DFI/blob/master/Images/With_Alignment.png">

 ##### Coloring residues per B-factor
-AlphaFold2 adds pLDDT (predicted lDDT-Cα) per residue confidence scores to the B-factor columns of the PDB files it generates (as of 2021-08-13).
+AlphaFold2 adds pLDDT (predicted lDDT-Cα) per-residue confidence scores to the B-factor columns of the PDB files it generates (as of 2021-08-13).
 To color these stuctures similarly to the scheme used in the DeepMind/EBI [AlphaFold Protein Structure Database](https://alphafold.ebi.ac.uk/), we can use the following ChimeraX command:
 ```
 color byattribute bfactor palette orangered:yellow:cyan:blue range 50,100
 ```